nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _path_: The portal base path (Default: /portal)
  * _adminApp_: The admin to use (Default: /Mashroom Portal Admin App)
  * _defaultTheme_: The default theme (Default: Mashroom Portal Default Theme)
+ * _warnBeforeAuthenticationExpiresSec_: Defines when the the Portal should start to warn that the authentication is about to expire
  * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (use with care)